National Enterprise Board: Activities

-In practice the NEB's main activity became one of rescuing failing companies, with mixed results.
+There was some debate over what the exact role of the NEB should be.
+In practice its main activity became one of rescuing failing companies, with mixed results.
 By 1979 no less than 85% of its budget had been spent on the ailing manufacturers Rolls-Royce and British Leyland.
 It also made efforts to develop Britain's fledgling electronics and computer industries.

 One of the first tasks of the NEB was the production of the Ryder Report, named after the NEB's new chairman, Lord Ryder, on the future of British Leyland (BL).
 BL had been nationalised the previous year after going to the government for financial aid.

 In 1975 the NEB bailed out the struggling electronics firm Ferranti with a £7m injection and effectively nationalised it, acquiring a 65% share of the company.
 After restructuring, it was returned to the private sector in 1980 as a profitable company.

-Also in 1975, the NEB invested £25 million into the loss-making machine tool manufacturer Alfred Herbert to modernise the business and reduce borrowings, but this failed to turn the company around;
+Also in 1975, the NEB invested £25 million into the loss-making machine tool manufacturer Alfred Herbert to modernise the business and reduce borrowings, but the company did not have long term success;

 it was acquired by Tooling Investments in 1980 and went into receivership in 1982.

 The loss-making Cambridge Instrument Company was acquired by the NEB in 1976, who performed a substantial reorganisation of the business.
 It was returned to profitability and privatised again in 1979.

 The NEB invested money, and took equity in various small and medium sized companies.
 By 1977, the NEB had a holding in 16 different companies, including the British assets of the bankrupt Fairey Group which it acquired in a bidding contest.

 In 1977 the NEB rescued Sinclair Radionics from bankruptcy, provided a loan facility and took effective control of the company by acquiring a 73% stake.

 The memory and microprocessor company Inmos was set up by the NEB in 1978.
 It captured 60% of the global market in static RAM devices.
 The government's shares in the company were sold to Thorn EMI in 1984.

 The NEB only ever reached one planning agreement with a private company, when it bailed out Chrysler Europe in order to save jobs, however the planning agreement was breached in 1978 when Chrysler sold its operations to Peugeot.